tvle236/back-end-take-home/README.md

 ### User Stories (Requirements)

 - As a user I can make a GET request to an endpoint with an `origin` and `destination` query parameter, and receive back the shortest route between the two, as an array of connecting flights.
+A shortest route is defined as the route with the fewest connections.
+If there are mulitple routes with the same number of connections, the one with the shortest ground distance is considered the shortest.
+If there are multiple flights that have equal distances, return them all.
 - As a user I am provided meaningful feedback should no route exist between the airports.
+- As a user I am provided meaningful feedback if an error occurred with my request.

 ### Getting Started

 For this test you can use any technology you want... seriously.
 Node.js?
 Do it. .NET?
 Send it.
 PHP?
 That still exists?
-Basically, the point is, use whatever you want, really, no need to try and impress us with a new tech if you aren't familiar with it, use what you like, anyone can learn a new framework.
-The only downside is because we want to leave this up to you, we can't really boilerplate the build steps and such for you, so that adds a little bit of time for you... sorry.
+Basically, the point is, use whatever you want, really, no need to try and impress us with a new tech if you aren’t familiar with it, use what you like, anyone can learn a new framework.
+The only downside is because we want to leave this up to you, we can’t really boilerplate the build steps and such for you, so that adds a little bit of time for you... sorry.

 ### Submitting